Demogoblin: Fictional character biography

-During the events of "Maximum Carnage", Demogoblin joined Carnage, Shriek, Carrion, and the Spider-Man doppelganger on their killing spree throughout Manhattan.
-He battled Spider-Man, Venom, Iron Fist, Captain America, Deathlok, Cloak and Dagger, and Firestar.
-He ultimately becomes repulsed by his comrades' internal feuding and decides to leave them, but he is apprehended by the collective of superheroes before he can make good on this decision.

-The Demogoblin is destroyed by the vampire-hunter Blade while Blade is empowered by the Darkhold, but those who had been killed by Blade are restored to life when the Darkhold's spell is reversed.

-He is summoned to San Francisco by a horde of goblins who held the city in their grip and intend to make Demogoblin their ruler.
-However, he regards the goblins as sinners of the worst sort, and so plays along with them only long enough to kill Charles Palentine, the man who had summoned the goblins to Earth, and seize from him the necklace used for the summoning.
-He then uses the necklace's near godlike power to kill all the goblins and destroys the necklace itself, thus saving the city.

-Demogoblin's physical form is killed in a final showdown with Hobgoblin, who has gained greater strength than before.
+Demogoblin's physical form is killed in a showdown with Hobgoblin, who has gained greater strength than before.
 He dies trying to save a child from collapsing debris inside a church, where he is crushed to death.

-Post-mortem, the Demogoblin makes an appearance as a taunting hallucination of the heroic Green Goblin, Phil Urich, alongside hallucinations of the original Green Goblin and Hobgoblin.

-Demogoblin returns in the Absolute Carnage event as "Demagoblin", bound to the recently sacrificed Shriek.
+Demogoblin returns in the "Absolute Carnage" event as "Demagoblin", bound to the recently killed Shriek.

 Powers and abilities

-Demogoblin is a demonic being, with numerous supernatural powers granted by magic.
+Demogoblin is a demonic being with numerous supernatural powers granted by magic.
 He is endowed with superhuman strength, stamina, agility, reflexes, and resistance to injury.
-He has a magical ability to mentally control and levitate his one-man miniature "goblin glider" composed of hellfire and propel it at high speeds.
+He has a magical ability to mentally control and levitate a miniature "goblin glider" composed of hellfire and propel it at high speeds.
 He can project hellfire from his hands.
 He can also summon demons from hell that will attack anyone he instructs to be destroyed.